COVID-19 Testing and Treatment in London and Middlesex County

 You can consider using a RAT if you work in a hospital, long-term care home, congregate setting or other qualifying high-risk workplace, or if you are part of a “test-to-work” initiative.

 Should you have regular access to RATs, they may also be used for routine screen testing to detect COVID-19 infections in asymptomatic individuals.
 Screen testing requires routine testing multiple times per week.
 If you have tested positive for COVID-19, it is advised that you wait 30 days after your positive test or the onset of your symptoms, whichever occurred earlier, before resuming asymptomatic routine screen testing.

 If you test positive using a RAT, please follow the self-isolation guidance.

 What is a Rapid Antigen Test (RAT)?

 A RAT requires having a swab inserted into the nose to take a sample that is then added to a solution in order to obtain a result.
-Results can be obtained in less than an hour.
+Results can be seen within 15 to 20 minutes.

 RATs can either be administered by a professional or be self-administered at home.

 How do I use a Rapid Antigen Test (RAT)?